-VI.
+III.
 The Flash and Bennie Wiley Scholarship Fund

 In 2015, in recognition of BESLA’s 35th Anniversary Fletcher “Flash” Wiley and his wife, Bennie Wiley endowed the Flash and Bennie Wiley Scholarship Fund.
 Though a donation of $25000, BESLA will be able to award a minimum $1000 scholarship each year to a deserving student attending a historically black law school.

-VII.
+IV.
 The BESLA Founders Fund

 Established following BESLA’s 35th Annual Conference, the purpose of this fund is to provide scholarships for minority law students.
 The funds was started with initial donations from Robert Holmes, Flash Wiley and Kendall Minter.
 For those of you wishing to make cash donations to the Fund, simply send your check made payable to "Black Entertainment and Sports Lawyers Association" to BESLA's Treasurer, P.O.
 Box 351120, Los Angeles, CA 90035.
 The fund also accepts stock transfers.